Loans and Payment Plans

 Students who file a FAFSA, are matriculated in a degree-granting program, and enrolled at least half-time may qualify for a Federal Direct Loan.
 Half-time enrollment is considered a minimum of 5 credits (or the equivalent) during the Summer Long, Fall, or Spring semesters or a minimum of 2 credit hours during the Summer 1 or Summer 2 terms.

 The second and third tabs on this page summarize the Federal Direct Unsubsidized and Federal Graduate PLUS Loan options.
-The last tab on this page contains information about alternative student loans which aren’t federally funded.
+The last tab on this page contains information about private education loans which aren’t federally funded.
 This type of loan is recommended as a last resort if all other funding options have been exhausted.

 -